’Last Jedi’ Deleted Scenes Has Emotional Goodbye Fans Were Waiting For

 Another scene that fell way: Luke and Leia’s goodbye to Han Solo.

 Luke goes to his stone hut alone and sits quietly, eyes welling with tears over the old friend he will never see again.
-As he grieves, the film cuts to Leia Organa in a similar pose, far away.
+As he grieves, the film cuts to Leia in a similar pose, far away.
 She is sitting beside a window on the Resistance starship Raddus, and the cut is meant to suggest she and her brother are sharing a moment of grief.
 (Via)

 It’s peculiar this poignant moment between siblings was left out of the film, but Johnson “realized just for pacing in that section, we had to stick with Rey and Luke… I was very sorry to lose it.
 I think it’s a beautiful performance from Mark Hamill.”
 It’s not his most beautiful performance, though.
 That was left in.